 Sea Vegetables like Kelp or Hijiki

-This mineral is plays an important role along vitamin D and calcium in bone and tissue development in the fetus as well as your own body.
-Along with calcium it may also help prevent leg cramps.
+This mineral plays an important role, along with vitamin D and calcium, in bone and tissue development in the fetus as well as your own body.
+Along with calcium, it may also help prevent leg cramps.

 Good Sources of Magnesium:

 Zinc helps you to keep a strong immune system, heal wounds, metabolize fats and helps to regulate gene expression.
 Vegetarians and vegans are more likely to have a zinc deficiency.
 Deficiency in zinc may cause preterm labor and/or poor fetal development.

 Salt your food to taste.
 Do not skimp on it, but do not go overboard either.
 Pregnancy is not a good time to skip the salt.
 Salt helps to maintain electrolyte balance and retain fluid.
 Choosing a natural salt, like unrefined sea salt, would be best as it contains trace minerals and has no additives like anti-caking agents.
 Talk to your doctor or midwife about a sodium intake that is just right for you.

 - Sea Vegetables

 Did you know that your blood volume will increase 50% during pregnancy?
 Iron helps this increased blood volume because it is vital for formation of blood cells as well as transportation of oxygen to blood cells.
 Adequate iron intake is very important during pregnancy.
 There are two sources of iron, heme (from animal sources) and non-heme (from plant sources).
 Heme iron is easier to absorb by the body than non-heme iron.
 To aid in absorption of nonheme iron, it is suggested that a good food source of Vit.
 C rich foods be consumed at the same time as eating iron-rich plant sources.